nicholaswmin/multi-leven/README.md

 There are multiple known instances of bad actors tricking such systems simply by knowing how the screening/matching mechanism of a financial organisation works, in some cases even [the financial organisations themselves trick their own system intentionally](https://www.investopedia.com/stock-analysis/2013/investing-news-for-jan-29-hsbcs-money-laundering-scandal-hbc-scbff-ing-cs-rbs0129.aspx) to allow blacklisted persons and entities; access to the financial system without legal repercussions.

-The internal workings of matching mechanisms of AML/KYC systems should be kept confidential.
+The internal workings of matching mechanisms of AML/KYC systems should be kept confidential and on a [need-to-know](https://en.wikipedia.org/wiki/Need_to_know) basis.

 For more information on this topic, the [FATF](https://www.fatf-gafi.org/en/the-fatf.html) has published a paper that lists and describes various methods of designing robust AML/KYC systems.
 You can find the paper here: [Opportunities and Challenges of New Technologies for AML/CFT](https://www.fatf-gafi.org/content/dam/fatf-gafi/guidance/Opportunities-Challenges-of-New-Technologies-for-AML-CFT.pdf.coredownload.pdf)